Jim Baker (frontiersman): Personal life and death

 Baker continued to live out his life at his cattle ranch and cabin.
 On May 15, 1898, Baker died at the Jim Baker Cabin.
 His body was buried in a family cemetery at the base of the mountain named after him, Baker's Peak.

 Legacy

 In 1917, the Baker Cabin was removed from Savery and taken to Frontier Park in Cheyenne, Wyoming.
 In July 1976, the home of Jim Baker was returned to Savery, Wyoming and is now located at the Little Snake River Museum.
 The cabin was reconstructed under the direction of Jim Baker's great-grandson, Paul McAllister of Dixon, Wyoming.
-Westminster, Colorado commissioned a statue of Baker.
+Westminster, Colorado, commissioned a statue of Baker.
 His portrait was created in a stained glass window for the Colorado State Capitol building in Denver.

+Jim Mountain in northwest Wyoming is named after him.